While visiting the Newengland States, Hans DK5JI (911) also visited ARRL club station

 the HSC Webmaster.
 See the legal notice for address.

-This picture shows HSC member René, DL2JRM (1804) at his QRL in Afghanistan.
+This picture, which we received from René, shows him, DL2JRM (1804) at his QRL in Afghanistan.

 René had been deployed